How do you grow an entirely new brand from scratch when over 50% of the market has already been monopolized?

 But after doing Facebook ads with an in-house marketing team and burning their hands with a few agencies that weren’t able to get them enough conversions, they were operating at a loss.

-So how on earth did they manage to increase their sales revenue by 1,745.92% in less than a year and disrupt the men's grooming market?
+So how on earth did they manage to increase their sales by 1,745.92% in less than a year and disrupt the men's grooming market?

 Let’s walk through Zlade’s success story and how you can apply some of these valuable learnings to your business as well:

 Zlade needed purchases, and they didn’t have time to spare.
 But they first needed a way for their product to reach their audience.

 Being an impulse purchase-product, Zlade fit with a marketing strategy that first showed the product to potential customers.

 And if they still didn’t buy, they needed to know how to reach them again to get these people to make a purchase.

 We identified and worked to understand these 3 major challenges to Zlade’s growth:

 1. In-house team/previous agencies could not deliver the sales necessary to make a profit.

 Zlade did Facebook advertising for about 7 months with local agencies (and for another year under a previous brand), but managed to get an average of 0.3 times return on investment overall.
 That meant the whole effort was a 70% loss on investment.